nitishkumar9999/simple_editor/README.md

 ## Conclusion

-Vadic is still early.
-Few cases are not handled yet.
+Vadic is still early and some cases are not handled yet.
 The DSL handles everyday editing well — paragraphs, headings, lists, tables, code blocks, block quotes, links, images.
 The rope is built and the WASM boundary is clean.
 The benchmarks are honest about where the performance currently stands.

-The next concrete thing to build is true incremental reparsing — using the dirty flags and per-leaf block cache that are already in place, instead of reparsing the full document on every render.
-That alone would bring edit performance in line with navigation performance.

 After that the plan is to expand the command set.
 Math notation, cross-references, custom block types, etc. The architecture makes this straightforward — adding a block type means extending `BlockKind`, adding a parser branch, and adding a render case.
 Nothing structural changes.

-The p-adic prime assignment is also something I want to test properly at some point.
-Right now prime 3 for list blocks was an intuitive choice, not a measured one.
-It might be the right call, it might not be.
-Worth finding out.

 If you find this useful or have thoughts on the design, the issues are open.